bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

-The .forEach array method is used like the for loop that we have used before.
-The .map function works in the same way, but returns a new array
+The .forEach array method is used the same as a for loop and iterates through all the items in an array.
+The .map function works in the same way, but returns a new array of the items that were requested.

 2. Explain the difference between a callback and a higher order function.

+A higher order function takes another function as an argument and returns that function to its callers.
+A callback function is a function that is passed to another function for that function to then call.

 3. What is closure?
+It is the combination of a function and the reference to its surrounding state, known as the lexical environment.

 4. Describe the four rules of the 'this' keyword.
+The first principle is Window/Global Binding.
+It returns the "this" keyword to the global object and not the one in a declared object.
+It references the global scope.
+Implicit Binding is when a function is contained within an object and that object is then referenced by "this".
+Such as russian nesting dolls inside of each other.
+ The 'new' Binding is defined by an instance of an object being created using the new keyword.
+It can then be printed out like a factory.
+ The Explicit Binding (call/apply/bind) applies to instances when a function needs to be called explicitly.
+Apply and call are used to pass parameters to the function.
+Explicit binding sets the value you want to "this".

 5. Why do we need super() in an extended class?
+Because it is used to access all of the parents properties and methods on the constructor.

 ### Task 1 - Project Set up